curl/curl/docs/cmdline-opts/proxy-pass.md

 # `--proxy-pass`

+Passphrase for the private key for HTTPS proxy client certificate.

-Same as --pass but used in HTTPS proxy context.
+Equivalent to --pass but used in HTTPS proxy context.